Weak instrumental variables due to ignored nonlinearities in panel data: A Super Learner Control Function estimator: Comparison of the SLCFE with plug-in IV and naive plug-in 2SLS estimators

-The second term does not converge to zero at rate faster than $\sqrt{N_T}$ because $\tau g_o(z_i)$ is not learned using cross-fitting.
+The second term does not converge to zero at a rate faster than $\sqrt{N_T}$ because $\tau g_o(z_i)$ is not learned using cross-fitting.
 Thus, the plug-in IV estimator without using sample-splitting presents a first order bias term that does not vanish.
-Thus, the plug-in IV estimator is inconsistent when estimation of the transformed nuisance parameter is done without cross-fitting. \end{proof}
+Thus, the plug-in IV estimator is not $\sqrt{N_T}$-consistent when estimation of the transformed nuisance parameter is done without cross-fitting. \end{proof}